Six Peaks Speak

 Mounts (Shire, nearby town) Height (m) Number of visible Peaks (Highest) Geology Dja Dja Wurrung

-Alexander (Alexander, Castlemaine) 744 267 (Buller) Granitic Leanganook
+Alexander (Alexander, Castlemaine) 744 267 (Buller) Granitic Liyanganuk

-Kooroocheang (Hepburn, Smeaton) 669 189 (Camels Hump) Volcanic Kooroocheang
+Kooroocheang (Hepburn, Smeaton) 669 189 (Camels Hump) Volcanic Gurutjanga

-Beckworth (Hepburn, Clunes) 629 180 (Camel’s Hump) Granitic ??
+Beckworth (Hepburn, Clunes) 629 180 (Camel’s Hump) Granitic Nyaninuk

-Franklin (Hepburn, Franklinford) 627 173 (Camel’s Hump) Volcanic Larni barramul
+Franklin (Hepburn, Franklinford) 627 173 (Camel’s Hump) Volcanic Lalkambook & Larni barramal crater

-Tarrangower (Alexander, Maldon) 571 193 (Camel’s Hump) Granitic Tarrengower
+Tarrangower (Alexander, Maldon) 571 193 (Camel’s Hump) Granitic Dharrang Guava

 Greenock (Golden Plains, Talbot) 385 105 (Buangor) Volcanic ??